y3py3p/WebGoat/README_I18N.md

 # Multi language support in WebGoat

-WebGoat is mainly written in English, but it does support multiple languages.
+WebGoat is mainly written in English, but it does support multiple languages (oh wow).

 ## Default language selection